xcore/sw_ethernet_tap/README.rst

-The project requires the unreleased 13.0 tools
+The project requires the 13.0 tools.